Putin meets Bosnian Serb separatist leader, praises Serbia

 During a rare visit to Moscow by a politician from Europe, the Russian president praised his country’s “strategic partnership” with Serbia.

 The visit came amid repeated warnings from the European Union that Serbia must align its foreign policies with the bloc if it really wants to become a member.
+Serbia is the only nation seeking EU membership that has refused to join Western sanctions against Russia over its war in Ukraine.

 Dodik, a Serb member of Bosnia’s tripartite presidency, has frequently met with Putin, especially ahead of elections when he wants to show to the highly pro-Russian Bosnian Serb electorate that he has Putin’s support.
 Dodik last met Putin in June, months after Russia’s invasion of Ukraine in February.